lambdamore/lambdamore.github.io/posts/butterflyhawkmoth_II.md

 ## *What no-one could Describe, Is Here Accomplished*

 It is natural to measure our understanding about a target variable/phenomenon with probability distribution.
 Even that we can not have a determinisitic estimation of initials, we do have a probabilistic estimation of it.
-While the determinisitc result can be proven to be false easily, the probabilistic one is logically **right** since it's a measuring of our mind rather than nature.
+While the determinisitc result can be proven to be false easily, the probabilistic one is always logically **right** since it's a measuring of our mind rather than nature.
 We can feed the initial distribution to the dynamic system to reach the probability distribution of the trajectory.
 This is the idea behind ensemble forecast.

 Assume that there is *God* in the Lorenz System.
 "He" is omniscient in observation, dynamical understanding and computing capacity(Roman, etc..
 2014).
 "He" knows that the system starts from (x=0,y=1,z=1) and follows the differential equation set perfectly.
 He can do simulation arbitrarily fast.

 I, as the imperfect imitation of him, try to simulate the system with my insuffient knowledge of the initial condition.
-Since I know my limitations.
-I decide to take the probabilisitc strategy.
+Since I know my limitations, I decide to take the probabilisitc strategy.
 My idea is to sample from my probability distribution of the initials and use my whole ensemble trajectories to infer the system's characteristics.

 To start, assume that my prior probability estimation of the initial is: